nighthauk/EdgeGrid-GAS/README.md

     .send();
 ```

-This is an example of an API call to [List groups in your property](https://developer.akamai.com/api/core_features/property_manager/v1.html#getgroups).
-Change the `path` element to reference an endpoint in any of the [Akamai APIs](https://developer.akamai.com/api).

 ### Headers

 Enter request headers as name-value pairs in an object.
+Below is an example of an API call to [List groups in your property](https://developer.akamai.com/api/core_features/property_manager/v1.html#getgroups).
+Change the `path` element to reference an endpoint in any of the [Akamai APIs](https://developer.akamai.com/api).

 > **NOTE:** You don't need to include the `Content-Type` header.
 The authentication layer adds these values.